javalin/website/pages/download.md

 <h1 class="no-margin-top">A lightweight REST API library</h1>

-Javalin is a true microframework with only two dependencies: the embedded web-server (Jetty) and a logging facade (SLF4J).
+Javalin is a true microframework with only one required dependency: SLF4J (logging).

-Javalin has plugins for JSON mapping, template rendering, and OpenAPI (Swagger), but they're optional dependencies that you have to add manually.
+By default Javalin also depends on Jetty, but you can exclude it (or use the `javalin-without-jetty` artifact) if you want to use a different Webserver (like Tomcat, etc).

-You can exclude the Jetty dependency if you want to run Javalin on a different servlet container.
+Javalin also has plugins for JSON mapping, template rendering, and OpenAPI (Swagger), but they're optional dependencies that you have to add manually.

 ## Download Javalin
 {% include macros/mavenDep.md %}